piurafunk/fun-earthed-arcana/Writerside/topics/Character-Class.md

 # Character Class

 Each Class contains the rules elements described below.
-Characters who have levels in a Class are exceptional; most of the inhabitants of the multiverse aren’t members of a Class.
+Characters who have levels in a Class are exceptional; most of the inhabitants of the multiverse aren't members of a Class.

 ## Primary Ability